JeffersonLab/epics2kafka/README.md

 cd epics2kafka
 gradlew build -x test
 ```
 __Note:__ If you do not already have Gradle installed, it will be installed automatically by the wrapper script included in the source

-__Note:__ A firewall may prevent Gradle from downloading packages and dependencies from the Internet.
-You may need to setup a [proxy](https://github.com/JeffersonLab/jmyapi/wiki/JLab-Proxy).

 ## Quick Start with Compose
 1. Start Docker containers: